ChiefGyk3D/chiefgyk3d/README.md

 - **pfSense** + **Suricata** IDS/IPS + **pfBlockerNG** on VLAN-segmented networks
 - **Grafana** dashboards for SIEM monitoring of pfSense, Unifi switches & APs, and infrastructure metrics
-- **Single Board Computers (SBCs)** for power-efficient computing: **Raspberry Pi** (4 & 5), **Pine64**, and various other devices
+- **Single Board Computers (SBCs)** for power-efficient computing: Raspberry Pi (4 & 5), Pine64, and various other devices
 - **Coming soon:** 5× Pi 5 Kubernetes cluster for container orchestration and bot infrastructure
 - **Second-hand PCs** repurposed whenever possible to reduce e-waste and promote sustainability
 - **Synology NAS** with NUT (Network UPS Tools) monitoring and notifications
 - **Meshtastic nodes**, LoRa experiments, and custom antenna builds
-- **SDR (Software Defined Radio)**: ADS-B aircraft tracking, UAT weather, and RF signal analysis
+- **SDR (Software Defined Radio):** ADS-B aircraft tracking, UAT weather, and RF signal analysis
-- **Self-hosted services**: Mastodon instance, Matrix homeserver, BlueSky PDS (coming soon), link aggregator, and more
+- **Self-hosted services:** Mastodon instance, Matrix homeserver, BlueSky PDS (coming soon), link aggregator, and more

-This lab isn't just a playground — it's a **learning platform** where I test security tools, practice incident response, and develop automation that I share with the community.
+This lab isn't just a playground — it's a learning platform where I test security tools, practice incident response, and develop automation that I share with the community.
 I prioritize energy efficiency and sustainability by using SBCs and repurposed hardware wherever practical.

 ---